alidplus/test-currency-exchange/README.md

 - Containerize your project using Docker.
 - It would be nice to see your tests running on your repo (like a Github actions automation).

+## Submission

+You can create your own git repo with your project and a `README.md` file containing instructions on how to set up and run it.
+If your repo is private and on Github please invite both @taiar and @ferfabricio for it (they are going to be the reviewers of your project).
+If it is not on Github, please provide instructions on how can we check it.
+Once you are done, please e-mail andre@dash.fi with the link to access and further instructions (if needed).

+🤗 **Good luck!** 🤗